Justin Burton

 Justin Burton is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Chris Fountain.
 Justin arrived in 2003 and departed on 3 June 2009.
 Justin arrived in a family of six, however by September 2006, the Burton family had left the show.
 It was announced in March 2009 that Fountain had decided to leave the show and would depart in a 'major storyline which echoes the fire which killed his sisters'.
 Fountain was credited in a flashback episode broadcast on 1 December 2010.
+On 12 April 2023, it was revealed that Justin had been killed off-screen on 5 October 2022, nearly 14 years after his last appearance on screen.

 Storylines

 Justin arrives with his mother Liz, identical twin sisters Mel and Sophie, Liz's partner Richard Taylor and his children Darlene and Ali.
 Justin often rivals with the pair and always finds it hard to accept the Taylor clan as part of his family.
 Justin's world is torn apart after he discovers that his father had committed suicide, as Justin thought he died of a heart attack.
 Feeling confused of why his father had done this and angry that his mother had hid the truth, Justin's behaviour goes out of control as he begins to take drugs and skips school.
 Justin starts stealing from his family to pay for his drug habit and his bad attitude begins to unsettle the family.
 Justin starts to hang around the wrong crowd, including his new best friend, Macki, who Justin buys his drugs from.
 Macki encourages Justin to distract the others in their class including Justin's stepbrother Ali and his friend Nicole Owen.
 It is not long before his actions take a serious effect.
 During Darlene’s 18th birthday, Justin pushes her through a window which leaves her face scarred.
 Liz tries to force him to apologise so Justin hits her.
 This leaves Liz with no choice and she forces Justin to go to a boot camp.
 When he arrives, Justin makes friends with a girl called Paula.
 The pair start to rebel against the camp counsellors.
 One of the counsellors reads a letter Darlene had written about Justin.
 He slowly learns about the mistakes he made and realises he has to do a lot of making up to his family.
 Justin returns home and tries to convince his family that he has changed for the better, but they need more evidence.
-Gradually, Justin begins to gain his family's trust He builds a close relationship with Ali and he also contributes money towards Darlene’s plastic surgery for her scar.
+Gradually, Justin begins to gain his family's trust.
+He builds a close relationship with Ali and he also contributes money towards Darlene’s plastic surgery for her scar.
 Justin begins developing a crush on his teacher Becca Dean when she starts helping him with his GCSEs.